Arizona Court Records

 - Any name used at the time of arrest, charge, or conviction, if different from the individual's current name

-- The offense(s) for which they are requesting records be sealed
+- The offense(s) for which they are requesting the records to be sealed

 - Whether outstanding fines, fees, restitution, or other court-ordered costs exist